-Our physical and emotional presence impacts the healing of other human beings—it’s a phenomenon that is as fascinating as it is beautiful.
-As we continue our focus on isolation and loneliness, I wanted to provide more insight into how we can all help each other heal.
+It has been scientifically proven that our physical and emotional presence influences the healing of other human beings—it’s a phenomenon that is as fascinating as it is beautiful.

 The following excerpt is from my book, How Healing Works, and describes the role a “healing presence” can play in the recovery, or maintenance, of one’s health.
 It features my wife Susan’s experience in the treatment of her cancer and how my own research found its way to help us through her healing process.